harshitarora-in/pause-mobile-tracking-app/README.md

+**YOU NEED TO GRANT PERMISSION TO THIS APP TO USE IT PROPERLY SO DO NOT FORGOT TO DO THAT.**

+CREDENTIALS TO REDEEM POINTS:(It will be for demo purpose only as the amount will be deducted from the razorpay test balance.)
+EMAIL: harshit@gmail.com
+PASSWORD: razorpay

 **ABOUT**
 <br>
 For those who are wondering where did the time go today, this is the app for you .